Please ensure Javascript is enabled for purposes of website accessibility Responsible Conduct in Research (RCR) | University of West Florida

 Responsible Conduct in Research (RCR)

-The University of West Florida is dedicated to the highest principles and standards of integrity in all activities.
-For research and scholarly activities, this dedication requires UWF to promote and maintain Responsible Conduct in Research (RCR).
+UWF is dedicated to the highest principles and standards of integrity in all activities.
+For research and scholarly activities, this dedication requires UWF to promote and maintain Responsible Conduct in Research.

 The responsible and ethical conduct of research is critical for excellence, as well as maintaining the public trust in research, both for individual students, professors, and staff and for UWF as an institution.
 Education in RCR is essential in the preparation of future researchers and scholars.